 Firewood is also available for purchase in the campground, or visitors may collect dead, down and detatched fire wood within the park boundaries.

-Violations of Regulations may result in permit suspension, revocation and/or issuance of a citation by law enforcement.
+Violations of regulations/permit conditions may result in permit suspension, revocation and/or issuance of a citation by law enforcement.

 The park has pebble beaches rather than pure sand; water shoes are recommended.